person holding a laptop while standing in front of a dark digital screen

 Master Teacher Fellow expectations

-Master Teacher Fellows are expected to attend approximately three to four weeks of professional development, primarily over the summer at Arizona State University’s Tempe campus.
+Master Teacher Fellows are expected to attend approximately two to three weeks of professional development, primarily over the summer at Arizona State University’s Tempe campus.
+Professional development will likely take place for two to three weeks in late May and early June.
+In 2026, professional development will take place the first two weeks of June.
 Master Teacher Fellows are responsible for their own lodging, transportation, food, parking, and any other related expenses to attend professional development.
 Master Teacher Fellows are also expected to attend professional development through Zoom once a month during the academic year.
 Furthermore, Master Teacher Fellows must allow project personnel to visit their classrooms at least twice a year throughout the project.
 This may not be an all-inclusive list.
 Master Teacher Fellows are required to teach face-to-face in a high-need district for the entirety of the program (five years).

 person editing code on a laptop